alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 2. Choose whether you want a "Starting point" or an "Ending point" by selecting the corresponding "Drop or select node" option
 3. Select "Page path and screen class" and choose a page for your start or end point
 4. In the Sankey chart, click a page (a "node" on the chart) to expand the path step by step, up to 10 total steps

+Setting "View unique nodes only" to "Yes" prevents the same page appearing multiple times across different steps in the chart.
+This gives a cleaner view of the overall journey and avoids inflating the apparent complexity of paths where users revisit pages.

 ### Variables